luccap11/OzonoApp/README.md

 I can improve the app:
 1. introducing dagger2 for DI
 1. Introducing RxJava
-1. Design dark/light mode (Only dark mode was considered).
 2. memory management, performance tuning and profiling tools (LeakCanary, AndroidProfiler)
-3.

 ### Build & run the app
 #### From command line